chaitumanne/Twitter-Heron-RealTimeAnalysis/README.md

 #Heron

-Heron is an platform developed by Twitter for real time analysis.
+Heron is a platform developed by Twitter for real-time analysis.
 It is developed on top of Storm and is fully compatible with Storm API.

 #Hackathon_CalmCoders